harisec/o1-vs-claude/README.md

 While not directly exploitable in modern browsers due to URL encoding, this code still represents a potential security risk and should be refactored to follow better security practices.
 ```

-> claude got it right, o1 got it also right (but got it wrong in anoter test last night).
+> claude got it right, o1 got it also right (but got it wrong in an earlier test).